-There will be no 2015 Ocean for Life field study.
-However, we have begun fundraising for the next Ocean for Life field study to take place during the summer 2016.
+There will be no 2016 Ocean for Life field study.
+However, we are hopeful that we will get enough sponsors to host the next Ocean for Life field study during the summer 2017.
 If you are interested in contributing to this life-changing program for teenagers, please visit the National Marine Sanctuary Foundation's website for sponsorship.

 Ocean for Life is an international ocean science and cultural exchange program created to inspire a more peaceful world, dawning from the tragic events of September 11, 2001.
 This unique program brings together high school students of diverse backgrounds to foster cross-cultural relationships, explore marine science, and develop a stewardship ethic for the ocean.
 Selected students use America's national marine sanctuaries as living classrooms, where they discover how one ocean connects us all and how, by connecting to the ocean, we enrich our lives together.